okikio/transferables/README.md

 * [Firefox - Result](https://github.com/okikio/transferables/blob/main/benchmark/results/firefox.md)
 * [Safari - Result](https://github.com/okikio/transferables/blob/main/benchmark/results/safari.md)

-The benchmark ran using the 3 different types of transfering [transferable objects](https://developer.mozilla.org/en-US/docs/Glossary/Transferable_objects)
+The benchmark ran using the 3 different types of object transfer.

 We ran the benchmark with

 1. `structuredClone` (`All`)
 2. `MessageChannel` (`All`)
 3. `Worker` (`Deno`, `Chrome`, `Firefox`, and `Safari`)

-> **Note**: `Worker`'s aren't supported in all runtimes
+> **Note**: `WebWorker`'s aren't supported in all runtimes

-Each type ran for 5 cycles, with a transfer list of ranging from 108 - 168 objects per run (depending on the js environement), with 21 different data sizes ranging from `1 B` to `1,049 MB` in the transfer list.
+Each type ran for 5 cycles, with a transfer list ranging from 108 - 168 objects per run (depending on the js environement).
+With 21 different data sizes ranging from `1 B` to `1,049 MB` in the transfer list, each cycle also has 5 variants.

-Each cycle had variants, specifically for `structuredClone`, we had these variants
+The variants are,

 * hasTransferables
-* structuredClone (manually)
-* structuredClone (getTransferable*)
-* structuredClone (getTransferables)

-for the `MessageChannel` and `Worker`, we had these variants
-* hasTransferables
-* postMessage (no transfers) - `postMessage` doesn't actually require listing out objects in the transfer list, only `structuredClone` requires that; TIL
+* structuredClone | postMessage (no transfers) - `postMessage` doesn't actually require listing out objects in the transfer list, only `structuredClone` requires that; TIL
-* postMessage (manually)
+* structuredClone | postMessage (manually)
-* postMessage (getTransferable*)
+* structuredClone | postMessage (getTransferable*)
-* postMessage (getTransferables)
+* structuredClone | postMessage (getTransferables)

+> **Note**: `postMessage` is for the `MessageChannel` and `Worker` types of object transfer.

 ## Asterisks\* & Limitations

-There are lots of asterisks involved with [transferable objects](https://developer.mozilla.org/en-US/docs/Glossary/Transferable_objects).
+There are things to be aware of when using `transferables`.

 1. Not all [transferable objects](https://developer.mozilla.org/en-US/docs/Glossary/Transferable_objects) are supported in all browsers.
 2. Not all [transferable objects](https://developer.mozilla.org/en-US/docs/Glossary/Transferable_objects) can be transfered between Workers and the main thread.
-3. `structuredClone` when trying to clone an object that is transferable will crashes if the transferable objects aren't listed in the transfer list.
+3. `structuredClone` when trying to clone an object that is transferable will crashes if the [transferable objects](https://developer.mozilla.org/en-US/docs/Glossary/Transferable_objects) aren't listed in the transfer list.
-4. Only use this library when you don't know the shape of the object to be transfered as traversing the input object adds a delay, you can go through the [#benchmark](#benchmarks) above to view the delay in action.
+4. Only use this library when you don't know the shape of the object to be transfered.
+The reason for this is, traversing the input object adds a noticeable delay, you notice the delay as you go through the [#benchmark](#benchmarks).

-Here is a list of issues that I've found so far.
+Also, there are compatability issues js runtimes, here are the ones I've found so far,

 * Safari does not support transferable objects with [`TransformStream`](https://developer.mozilla.org/en-US/docs/Web/API/TransformStream#browser_compatibility), [`ReadableStream`](https://developer.mozilla.org/en-US/docs/Web/API/ReadableStream#browser_compatibility), and [`WritableStream`](https://developer.mozilla.org/en-US/docs/Web/API/WritableStream#browser_compatibility)
 * [`AudioData`](https://developer.mozilla.org/en-US/docs/Web/API/AudioData) & [`VideoFrame`](https://developer.mozilla.org/en-US/docs/Web/API/VideoFrame) are not supported on Firefox and Safari
 * `OffscreenCanvas` is not supported on Safari
-* In a reverse uno card action, **only** Safari supports [`RTCDataChannel`](https://developer.mozilla.org/en-US/docs/Web/API/RTCDataChannel) being transferable
+* In a reverse uno card, **only** Safari supports [`RTCDataChannel`](https://developer.mozilla.org/en-US/docs/Web/API/RTCDataChannel) being transferable
 * `Deno` doesn't support transferable `MessagePort`

+> **Note**: `isSupported()` should help with some of the compatability issues, but not all transferable objects have been tested for compatability.

 ### Transferable objects